ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Structure

 Every page will contain the d20 header image, an alert to an application form for new members (to be put on a waiting list).
 I will also have a footer and location map on each page.
+I will include four pages: Home, Members, Schedule and Contact.

+- Header
+  For my header I added a bootstrap navigation bar with a custom icon.
+I used font awesome to add the D20, a twenty sided dice in one of my choosen colours.
+I then added a large hero image of another d20 with a set of dice in the background.
+I choose this image as it looked clean and fitted with the general aesthetic of the website.
+Underneath the hero image I added a alert, the alert gives users the option to sign up to the waiting list.
+  I used survey Monkey to create a basic application form.
+This would give people a chance to tell us about themselves and request to join.

 - Home
   A simple home page, with a brief history and a nice image to greet the user.
+  The home page needs to be clear, and concise with a need to know only infomation base.
-  I will also add a basic news article onto this page which will be about our upcoming live stream.
+  I also added a basic news article onto this page which will be about our upcoming live stream and a link to support the group.
+At the time of creating this webpage the group wasnt ready for the Go fund me, so a link to gofund me was added instead.

 - Members
-  A basic section detailing our group members and a small sentace each with an image displayed for everyone.
+  A basic section detailing the group members and a small sentence each with an image displayed for everyone.
+I added this as more of a social story, to allow potential Neurodivergant people the option of seeing who was in the group and following them to learn more.
+Only one of the members 'Clarice' had a public gaming page so I linked them all to instagram until such times as they had ready social media platforms to follow.

 - Schedule
-  I will include a small table with a list of games we are currently playing and the levels.
+  I have included a small table with a list of games we are currently playing and the levels.
+I also added some more infomation but added a further whats on section, giving the option to procure tickets to events.
+These were not quite ready to go so dummy links to ticketsource were added.

 - Contact
   I have included a simple bootstrap form to help visitors get in contact with the group.
-I have added a form dump for my form for this project.
+I have added a form dump to code institute for my form for this project.

+- Footer
+  For my footer I added the loction map for quick ease in finding the group.
+I also added social media links these were all dummy links only going to the websites themselves.
+The group had yet to set up the social media sites but where looking at doing so in the near future.
+  The social media links I used were:
+  Facebook
+  Twitter
+  Twitch
+  Instagram
+  I also added a copyright section, with a link to the Developers (me) github account.

 ![Form Success](assets/images/form-success.jpg "Form Dump Success")

 ### Colour Palette